garrandall/popular-music-data/tracks/whistle-while-you-twurk-ying-yang-twins.md

 I know some hoe that be quick to take over
 You got tha green on your scene and strokers

-(D-Roc:)
-And whistle while you twurk, gotta make that money fo' sure Got some nice looking tities, body look pretty
+And whistle while you twerk, gotta make that money fo' sure Got some nice looking tities, body look pretty
-So dont be scared to twurk
+So don't be scared to twerk

-(Kaine:)
 Say them niggas in tha club wanna hate
 Wanna touch her pussy and never wanna pay
 I said shouty fuck that nigga do your thang